Ex-Wife Of Prince Says Singer Never Healed From His ‘Most Beautiful’ Loss

 — emermylo (@emermylo) March 15, 2017

-“I said to the doctor, ‘He’s not leaving here, is he,” Mayte wrote.
+“I said to the doctor, ‘He’s not leaving here, is he,'” Mayte wrote.

-Amiir was consequently memorialized on the Prince tune, “Sex In The Summer,” which featured recordings of his heartbeat and was completed and featured on the singer-songwriter’s three-disc 1996 set, Emancipation, before his death (another offering from Emancipation, “Let’s Have A Baby,” is also themed around Amiir’s conception).
+Amiir was consequently memorialized in the Prince tune “Sex in the Summer,” which featured recordings of his heartbeat and was completed and featured on the singer-songwriter’s three-disc 1996 set, Emancipation, before his death (another offering from Emancipation, “Let’s Have a Baby,” is also themed around Amiir’s conception).

-Almost twenty years later, Amiir would be reunited with his father in the afterlife, which Mayte admits helped her to find solace following Prince’s accidental drug overdose in 2016.
+Almost 20 years later, Amiir would be reunited with his father in the afterlife, which Mayte admits helped her to find solace following Prince’s accidental drug overdose in 2016.

 “I loved him then, I love him now and will love him eternally,” Garcia remarked in a statement to People last April.